abyala/advent-2017-clojure/README.md

   * I thought about a generic way to rotate a grid such that it would scale beyond 2 or 3, but I couldn't find one that wasn't going to be too complex.
 So instead, I played around with multi-methods (`defmulti` and `defmethod`) instead.
   A simple `case` sufficed for the original implementation, but this was a fun experiment that looks decent enough.

+* Day 22
+  * Nothing very difficult here, so I decided to focus on readability by adding more smaller functions, like `status-at-carrier` and even `move`.
+  * So many AoC problems are path finding, and I always take forever to decide how to handle directions.
+When this inevitably shows up in future years, I'll have to make a break-out namespace to simplify it.
+But the `direction-map` seemed to cover what I needed - turning and moving.
+  * I've been focusing on my input destructuring, including the use of `:as` to both destructure a function argument _and_ leave it intact.
+  * Going back to decomposition, I'm really happy with the level of granularity in both the `run-burst` and `solve` functions.
+Part of my learning Clojure is to focus on functional programming, and I enjoyed working with `run-burst` in the REPL.
+  * The fun part of AoC for me is refactoring each part 1 to support part 2 with minimal code duplication, and I feel like the definition of the virus algorithm as the single aspect that differentiates `part1` from `part2` is clean.